-Multiple navigation points makes it easy to find things.
+Multiple navigation points make it easy to find things.
 Repeat the top menu and at the bottom.

 Using links within your text to other areas on your site.
 You can create links so that they are good for search engine optimization (SEO).
 There are generally two ways to create links within your text:

 - The wrong way: “For search engine optimization techniques, click here.”